-"SIMPLE IRA" is an acronym for Savings Incentive Match PLan for Employees Individual Retirement Account.
-This type of IRA makes sense for small businesses, in part because of its affordable maintenance compared to other retirement plans.
+"SIMPLE IRA" is an acronym for Savings Incentive Match Plan for Employees Individual Retirement Account.
+This type of IRA makes sense for small businesses, in part because of its reduced cost and maintenance compared to other retirement plans.

 The SIMPLE IRA works well as a start-up retirement plan for small employers who do not currently sponsor retirement benefits like a 401(k) plan or a 403(b) plan.
-Like other kinds of individual retirement accounts (IRAs), employees in the program can choose to make payroll deduction contributions, and the employer makes matching or nonelective contributions.
+Like other kinds of individual retirement accounts (IRAs), employees in the program can choose to make salary reduction contributions, and the employer makes matching or nonelective contributions.

 How the Plan Works

 In a SIMPLE IRA plan, the employer establishes an IRA for each employee.
 Both the employer and employees can then contribute to these accounts.
 Both the employer and the employees earn tax benefits at the time of contribution.